underscoreio/essential-slick/src/pages/3-modifying.md

 //  (String, String),Seq] = Rep(Filter)
 ~~~

-Finally, we need the apply this query with `forceInsertQuery`.
+Finally, we need to apply this query with `forceInsertQuery`.
 But remember the column types for the insert and select need to match up.
 So we `map` on `messages` to make sure that's the case: